TELL YOUR STORY

 Type of Sarcoma: Osteosarcoma

 Julian Baultrippe was born Oct.
-30, 1987, St. Paul, Minn. - the year the Twins won their first World Series.
+30, 1987, St. Paul, Minnesota - the year the Twins won their first World Series.
 Baseball, however, did not become Julian’s favorite sport.
-He preferred football and basketball instead, and played throughout his formative years in community leagues and also at Harding High School.
+He preferred football and basketball, and played throughout his formative years in community leagues and also at Harding High School.

 At Harding, Julian excelled at both athletics and academics, and was well liked and admired by teachers as well as his peers.
 Cool on the court or in the classroom, Julian had a way of putting everyone at ease with his charm, charisma, and that megawatt smile.
 He held several jobs during high school including stints at Perkins, Cub Foods, 3M, Sherwin Williams, and the Minnesota State Fair.
 He graduated from Harding High School with a 3.9 GPA, which helped him earn two scholarships and acceptance to the University of Minnesota.